Overview of average weight for women

 |6 feet 4 inches||156-204|

-BMI does have limits.
+BMI does have limits, however.
 It may overestimate body fat in athletes and people who are muscular and underestimate body fat in older adults and those who have lost muscle.

-Women’s average weights and BMIs vary around the world.
+Average weights and BMIs for women vary around the world.
 As of 2016, the Polynesian island nation of Samoa had the highest average female BMI at 34.3.
 Ethiopia had the lowest on record at 21.1.
 The average for U.S. women in 2016 was 29.8.

-Here’s a look at average women’s BMIs in countries around the world:
+Here’s a look at average women’s BMIs in countries worldwide:

 Over the last 20 years, American women, on average, have steadily gained weight.
 In 1999, the average woman weighed 163.8 pounds.
 Today she weighs around 171 pounds.
 That weight gain has applied to white, black, and Hispanic women.
 Asian women have not seen much change in their average weight.